springload/react-accessible-headings/README.md

 }
 ```

-and now the parent component needs to know the `headingLevel` number, so it's an abstract way of making an `h2` or `h3`
+and now the parent component needs to know the `headingLevel` number, so it's a confusing indirect way of making an `h2` or `h3`

 Or, perhaps you'd use `children`,